elastic/logstash-docker/README.md

 change significantly before official release.

 ## Quickstart
-Clone this repository and run `docker-compose up`.
+Clone this repository and run `make demo`.
 You will then have an example instance of Logstash running, with supporting containers running [Elasticsearch][elasticsearch-docker] for storing events, and [Kibana][kibana-docker] for visualizing them.